-A medical provider, such as Riddle Memorial Hospital, Crozer-Chester Medical Center, or Springfield Hospital, can provide emergency and/or follow-up medical services and provide a forum to discuss any health care concerns related to the incident in a confidential medical setting.
-These are the current local hospitals, which identify as having Sexual Assault Nurse Examiners (SANE) trained to work to collect evidence in a manner consistent with evidence-collecting requirements in Pennsylvania.
+Medical providers, such as Riddle Memorial Hospital or Crozer-Chester Medical Center, can provide emergency and/or follow-up medical services and provide a forum to discuss any health care concerns related to the incident in a confidential medical setting.
+These local hospitals identify as having Sexual Assault Nurse Examiners trained to collect evidence in a manner consistent with evidence-collecting requirements in Pennsylvania.

-If the incident involves sexual misconduct that happened within 72 to 96 hours, the victim/survivor has the option and is encouraged to have evidence collected and preserved by a Sexual Assault Nurse Examiner (SANE) at a local hospital.
-Preserving the evidence can be used if the victim/survivor chooses to seek resolution through the campus complaint process or take criminal action.
-If the victim/survivor chooses to have evidence collected, they can be escorted to the nearest hospital by the Department of Public Safety or will be transported by taxi (voucher provided by either student health and wellness or public safety) to the medical provider of the victim/survivor's choice.
-The victim/survivor can later return to student health and wellness for follow-up medical care.
+If an incident involves sexual misconduct that happened within 72 to 96 hours, the victim/survivor has the option and is encouraged to have evidence collected and preserved by a Sexual Assault Nurse Examiner at a local hospital.
+Preserving the evidence is important if the victim/survivor chooses to seek resolution through the campus complaint process or take criminal action.
+If the victim/survivor chooses to have evidence collected, they can be escorted to the nearest hospital by the Department of Public Safety or transported by taxi (voucher provided by Student Health and Wellness or Public Safety) to the medical provider of the victim/survivor's choice.
+The victim/survivor can later return to Student Health and Wellness for follow-up medical care.

 Under Pennsylvania law, a medical provider may be required to notify law enforcement of a sexual assault under certain circumstances.
-The medical provider, however, will share limited information with law enforcement, and a complainant may decline to speak with a law enforcement officer or participate in a criminal prosecution.
-The medical provider will typically also notify the local rape crisis-counseling center, Delaware County Women Against Rape (WAR).
+The medical provider, however, will share limited information with law enforcement, and a complainant may decline to speak with law enforcement or participate in a criminal prosecution.
+The medical provider will typically also notify the local rape crisis-counseling center, Delaware County Women Against Rape.

-- Riddle Memorial Hospital 484-227-9400, 1068 W. Baltimore Pike, Media, Pa.
-19063 (7.5 miles) - Crozer-Chester Medical Center 610-447-2000, 1 Medical Center Blvd., Chester, Pa.
-19013 (3.5 miles) - > Springfield Hospital 610-328-8700, 190 W. Sproul Road, Springfield, Pa.
-19064 (3 miles) - Mazzoni Center 215-563-0652 or 215-563-0658 (http://mazzonicenter.org)

-A lesbian, gay, bisexual, and transgender (LGBT) health care and wellness center with two locations in Center City Philadelphia.
-At its location on 21 S. 12th St., 8th floor, this organization provides counseling and behavioral health, case management, legal services, prevention and education, housing, and food-bank services.
-Its location on 809 Locust St. provides comprehensive primary health care services focusing on the needs of LGBT individuals.
+- Riddle Memorial Hospital, 484-227-9400, 1068 W. Baltimore Pike, Media, PA 19063 (7.5 miles) - Crozer-Chester Medical Center, 610-447-2000, 1 Medical Center Blvd., Chester, PA 19013 (3.5 miles) - Mazzoni Center, 215-563-0652 or 215-563-0658 (mazzonicenter.org).
+A lesbian, gay, bisexual, and transgender health care and wellness center with two locations in Center City Philadelphia.
+At 21 S. 12th St., 8th floor, this organization provides counseling and behavioral health, case management, legal services, prevention and education, housing, and food-bank services.
+The location at 809 Locust St. provides comprehensive primary health care services focusing on the needs of LGBT individuals.